Aleksandar Dragović

-Aleksandar Dragović (Александар Драговић, [aleksǎːndar drâɡoʋitɕ]; born 6 March 1991) is an Austrian professional footballer who plays as a centre-back for Serbian SuperLiga club Red Star Belgrade and the Austria national team.
+Aleksandar Dragović (Александар Драговић, [aleksǎːndar drâɡoʋitɕ]; born 6 March 1991) is an Austrian professional footballer who plays as a centre-back for Austria Wien.
 He is well known for his performances as a tough-tackling centre-back.

 Club career

 Austria Wien

 Dragović started his career by playing in the youth teams of Austrian giants Austria Wien and started playing for their B-squad in 2007.
 In summer 2009 he advanced to their first team, for whom he played 66 championship games.
 There were also 15 games in the Europa League and 10 games in the Austrian Cup, which he won with Austria in 2009.

 Basel

-On 1 February 2011, Swiss Super League club FC Basel announced that they has signed Dragović on a four and a half year contract.
+On 1 February 2011, Swiss Super League club FC Basel announced signing Dragović on a four-and-a-half-year contract.
 He joined Basel's first team during the winter break of their 2011–12 season under head coach Thorsten Fink.
 Dragović played his domestic league debut for his new club in the home game in the St. Jakob-Park on 12 February 2011 as Basel won 3–0 against FC St. Gallen.
 He was in the starting eleven of every match until the end of the 2010–11 Swiss Super League season and Dragović won the Swiss Championship title with Basel.

 To the beginning of their 2011–12 season season Dragović was member of the Basel team that won the 2011 Uhrencup, beating both Hertha Berlin 3–0 and West Ham United 2–1 to lead the table on goal difference above Young Boys.
 The team entered the 2011–12 UEFA Champions League in the group stage.
 On 7 December 2011, during the Champions League group C match at home in the St. Jakob-Park Dragović helped Basel defeat Manchester United to make his team become the first Swiss club to advance to the knockout stage of a Champions League.
 Basel won the match 2–1, sending United out of the Champions league.
 But in the round of 16, despite a 1–0 home win against Bayern Munich, it was the German team who advanced to the next round.

 Dragović scored his first league goal for his new club on 1 October 2011 in the 3–0 home win against Servette FC.
 At the end of the 2011–12 season he won the Double with his new club.
 They won the League Championship title with 20 points advantage.
 The team won the Swiss Cup, winning the final 4–2 in a penalty shootout against Luzern.